developerstephanieb/latex_reference/01_fundamentals/math_mode.md

 ### Functions

-Use these commands to ensure function names are typeset in an upright (roman) font instead of italics (which are reserved for variables), and to ensure correct spacing.
+Use these commands to typeset function names upright (roman) and with correct spacing, avoiding italics reserved for variables.

 |             Symbol              | Name                         | Command                         |
 | :-----------------------------: | ---------------------------- | ------------------------------- |